rails/rails/guides/source/configuring.md

 #### `config.active_record.db_warnings_action`

-Controls the action to be taken when a SQL query produces a warning.
+Controls the action to be taken when an SQL query produces a warning.
 The following options are available:

   * `:ignore` - Database warnings will be ignored.
 This is the default.